OfficeDev/office-store-docs/docs/checklist.md

 - Read [the general policies here](https://docs.microsoft.com/legal/marketplace/certification-policies)
 - Follow the specific policies about [Office 365](https://docs.microsoft.com/legal/marketplace/certification-policies#1100-office-365) or [Office Add-ins](https://docs.microsoft.com/legal/marketplace/certification-policies#1120-office-add-ins) including Outlook, Word, Excel, and PowerPoint
+- Read the specific policies about [Teams apps](https://docs.microsoft.com/en-us/legal/marketplace/certification-policies#1140-teams)
+- Follow the specific policies for [Power BI visuals and template apps](https://docs.microsoft.com/en-us/legal/marketplace/certification-policies#1180-power-bi-visuals)
 - Discover the specific policies about [SharePoint Add-ins](https://docs.microsoft.com/legal/marketplace/certification-policies#1160-sharepoint) or [SharePoint Framework (SPFx)](https://docs.microsoft.com/legal/marketplace/certification-policies#1170-sharepoint-framework-solutions)

 ### ✅ Step 3: Check that your manifest is compliant

 There are several tools you can use to self-test your manifest file.
 These tools use the exact same package validation service we use in our review process.
 This will help ensure you pass our automated testing before you submit.

 - [Find the best tool for self-testing your manifest](https://docs.microsoft.com/office/dev/add-ins/testing/troubleshoot-manifest#:~:text=%20To%20use%20a%20command-line%20XML%20schema%20validation,and%20replace%20XML_FILE%20with%20the%20path...%20More%20)